 Signs That You Might Have a Macular Hole

 A macular hole may or may not cause vision symptoms depending on its size.
 The condition is classified by stages.
-Stage 1, or foveal detachment, may resolve itself without affecting vision, while Stages 2, 3 and 4, which involve partial-thickness or full-thickness holes, are likely to grow progressively worse without treatment.
+Stage 1, or foveal detachment, sometimes may resolve by itself without affecting vision, while Stages 2, 3 and 4, which involve partial-thickness or full-thickness holes, are likely to grow progressively worse without treatment.
 Symptoms of a macular hole include:

 - A sudden reduction of vision in one eye

 - Straight lines appearing wavy in the affected eye

 - A central blind spot

 Our ophthalmologists at Elman Retina Group may recommend different treatment approaches for different stages of a macular hole.
 For instance:

 Small macular hole with no vision loss – If your macular hole is extremely minor and isn’t currently affecting your vision at all, we may recommend a “watchful waiting” stance, using regular eye exams and close monitoring to detect any changes in your condition.
 If you’re very lucky, the hole may never grow larger and will close on its own.